 Cranky's snowglobe in "A Friend In Deed" is clearly based on the one from the infamous final episode of St. Elsewhere.

-One of Pinkie's guesses as to what the "C" in C.D.D. stands for is "Chico".
+Pinkie's guesses as to what the "C" in C.D.D. stands for include "Chico" and "Carl".

 The music that plays when Fluttershy realizes her assertiveness has gone too far is almost exactly like The Lonely Man from the The Incredible Hulk.
 What is more, it plays as Fluttershy walks down a road slowly, away from the camera.